 Think about it: If you go to the doctor for an ailment and you don't like the doctor, would you give up on doctors and do nothing about the ailment?
 Heavens, no, you would find another doctor.
 If not, the ailment or condition will only get worse.

 This is the plight of your marriage right now.
 Your marriage is barely breathing, and it needs life support.
 Here are four things you can do right now:

 The first thing I would suggest is finding another therapist.
 Moreover, you could use an individual therapist too, because you are in a new environment without close family or friends.
 This is stressful and depressing.
 You need the support of a therapist.

 2.Take a hard look at our culture.

-Now let me be honest and explain some things.
+Let me be honest and explain some things.
 We live in a very "hook-up" culture.
-I'm not saying its right, but it's very common.
-I don't think you are overreacting and I know this must have been a big shock to you, but you have to know that marriages do survive cheating scandals.
+I'm not saying it's right, but it's very common.
+I don't think you are overreacting.
+I know this must have been a big shock to you, but you have to know that marriages do survive cheating scandals.